 Lee’s Ferry is located at the spot in northern Arizona where the Colorado River emerges from Glen Canyon and lazes around a bit before entering the Grand Canyon.
 From 1871 to 1928, this was one of the best, and one of the only, spots to cross the Colorado River.
 Lee’s Ferry is at the end of a dead end road that branches off Route 89A, the route that carries tourists between Mesa Verde/Four Corners/Monument Valley and the North Rim of the Grand Canyon.

 Expecting a spectacle, I was surprised to find that Lee’s Ferry isn’t the buzzing metropolis I was imagining.
 In fact, there’s actually nothing in the way of businesses.
-There’s an old fort that Lee built to defend the crossing from the local Navajos, there’s an old farmstead complete with orchards, cabins, and a graveyard (life in the desert wasn’t kind to the children of the families who ran the crossing).
+There’s an old fort that Lee built to defend the crossing from the natives, there’s an old farmstead complete with orchards, cabins, and a graveyard (life in the desert wasn’t kind to the children of the families who ran the crossing).
 There’s a small, nice campground and a bunch of official park buildings.
 There’s a steady stream of traffic to the put-in point: school buses full of river runners and trucks towing inflatable rafts.
 There are a few fishermen and some brave souls who swim in the ice-cold Colorado River from a small beach created by the entrance of the Paria River.
 It feels like a little-known place to relax, not a place to party it up.

 The Lee’s Ferry campground is great.
 It’s perched on a little hill overlooking the Colorado River and the rafters as they begin their trip.
 To the west, the Vermillion Cliffs tower overhead.
 It’s dark and quiet at night, for the most part.
 Almost everyone else in the campground was there for some sort of party, and the headquarters was next to our site, but they behaved themselves, for the most part.
 About 8:00, (or so, who knows what time it actually is in AZ) a guy went into the men’s room and proceeded to loudly vomit for about ten minutes straight.
 Everyone tried to ignore the sounds of his distressed retching and carry on with the party.
 We entertained ourselves by imagining that someone had just told him that the Rocky Mountain oysters he ate for dinner weren’t actually oysters.